MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 18. Add Blog Page     <a name="addblogpage"></a>
+### 21. Add Blog Page     <a name="addblogpage"></a>
 The Page has a form which allows the superuser to add a blog to the blog collection.
-The button is available on the bottom and left of the blog page.
+The button is visible on the bottom and left of the blog page, only for the superuser.

 <br>